Serbs of Romania: History

 The post-war friendly relations between the communist states of Romania and Yugoslavia had at first a positive impact on the Serb minority.
 However, as a result of Tito–Stalin split in 1948, began the difficult period for Serbs in Romania, which at that time was a "satellite" of the Soviet Union.
 There were large-scale deportations of Serbs to the Bărăgan Plain, and the suppression of cultural and religious life.
 After the re-establishment of good neighborly relations in 1956, the position of the Serb minority improved somewhat, but it still remained rather difficult.
 The closure of Serb schools and cultural institutions as well as the "silent" assimilation, contributed to the decline of the Serb population.
-Numerous settlements with a Serb majority, especially around Timisoara, became majority Romanian durign this period.
+Numerous settlements with a Serb majority, especially around Timisoara, became majority Romanian during this period.
 In 1990, there were half as many Serbs as there were 50 years before.
 Numerous settlements with a Serbian majority, especially around Timisoara, became majority Romanian.